Towards exact structural thresholds for parameterized complexity: Outline of Main Result

-The remaining part of the construction decodes the partial solution on the modulator $\modulator$ and verifies whether the corresponding truth assignment satisfies all clauses of $\formula$.
-In principle, one could generalize the gadgets of Lokshtanov et al.~\cite{LokshtanovMS18} to higher $\ncols$ and design an interfacing gadget transferring the states from the modulator to achieve this.
-The result is a more involved construction though with a worse bound on the treewidth of the remainder: for \OCT the construction of the decoding gadget of Lokshtanov et al.\ has treewidth 4, whereas the simpler present construction has treewidth 2, which is optimal as mentioned in the introduction.
+\subparagraph*{Decode and verify.} The remaining construction decodes the partial solution on the modulator $\modulator$ and verifies if the corresponding truth assignment satisfies all clauses of $\formula$.
+One could generalize the gadgets of Lokshtanov et al.~\cite{LokshtanovMS18} to higher $\ncols$, but this leads to an involved construction with a worse bound on the treewidth of the remainder: for \OCT the construction of Lokshtanov et al.\ has treewidth 4, whereas the simpler construction we use has only treewidth 2.
+More details will be presented in the dense case.

-We proceed by giving a high-level explanation of the simpler construction.
-First, we can simulate a logical AND by using a complete $(\ncols + 1)$-partite graph with all sets of the partition being singletons except for one large set.
-In addition to the arrows, we design gadgets that also propagate a deletion to a vertex $v$ if the color at a vertex $u$ matches a specified color.
-By connecting a group $U_i$ to \emph{AND-gadgets} via these \emph{color-gadgets} and arrows, we can decode the partial solution at $U_i$, meaning that an AND-gadget corresponding to this partial solution is satisfied.

-Finally, we construct the \emph{clause gadgets}.
-We create an $(\ncols + 1)$-critical graph $Z^j$ for the $j$-th clause and add arrows from appropriate AND-gadgets to $Z^j$, so that a deletion is only propagated to $Z^j$ if the corresponding truth assignment satisfies the $j$-th clause.